-The minor in Communication is designed to encourage an appreciation of communication as the basis of shared meaning, to provide interpersonal competencies that will benefit students in any workplace, and to provide the advanced coursework in communication that high-skill, high-wage jobs require or encourage.
+The minor in Communication encourages an appreciation of communication as the basis of shared meaning, provides interpersonal competencies that benefit students in any workplace, and offers advanced coursework in Communication required in high-skill, high-wage jobs.
+Students may earn a minor in Communication by successfully completing 15 credit hours, comprising 6 credits of required coursework and 9 credits chosen from specified electives, as seen below.